James Thomas Northrup

 Northrup had his best year at the plate in 1969, hitting .295 with 25 home runs.
-On August 28th of that year, he went 6-for-6 with a pair of homers and 3 RBI in a game against the Oakland Athletics.
+On August 28th of that year, he went 6-for-6 with a pair of homers and 3 RBI in a game against the Oakland Athletics; the second homer won the game in the 13th inning.
 During the 1974 campaign, he was dealt to the Montreal Expos before being sold to the Baltimore Orioles about a month later.
-He retired after spending the 1975 season with the O's.
+He retired after spending the 1975 season in Baltimore.

-Always a dangerous hitter, Northrup was never an All-Star, however, and was overshadowed on the Tigers by greater stars such as Hall of Famer Al Kaline, outfielder Willie Horton, first baseman Norm Cash and catcher Bill Freehan.
-He still managed to hit 153 homers and drove in 610 runs, with a .267 batting average.
+Always a dangerous hitter, Northrup was never an All-Star, as he was overshadowed on the Tigers by greater stars such as Hall of Famer Al Kaline, outfielder Willie Horton, first baseman Norm Cash and catcher Bill Freehan.
+He still managed to hit 153 homers and drive in 610 runs, with a .267 batting average.

 After his playing career ended, Northrup spent a decade as a Tigers television broadcaster.
 He also played professional softball for a couple of seasons alongside former teammate Cash.
 He was inducted in the Michigan Sports Hall of Fame in 2000.
 He died of complications from Alzheimer's disease in 2011.